It takes a village...

 How to build an open source community forum

 Ease of Access: there are tons of existing forums already, not to mention tons of choices if you want to set up and host your own.
-Make sure that whatever route you choose, joining your community is convenient while respecting user privacy.
+Make sure that whatever route you choose, joining your community is convenient and easy while respecting user privacy.

 Degree of openness: make sure there’s easy access from your community forum to your documentation, repos, etc. Make anything you want to be open a topic open for discussion.
 Need help with UX/UI, documentation, sourcing?
 Make a channel for each one.